 Munster Dr Matthew Murphy (term ends 2022)

-Subgroups Dr Orla Neylon (Secretary Diabetes Subgroup nominally representing all subgroups)
+Subgroups Dr Orla Neylon (Secretary Diabetes Subgroup nominally representing all subgroups on main committee)

 If you wish to get involved in any of the activities of the Irish Endocrine Society, please contact any committee member.